 Understanding Crash Logs and Console Output

-The first and most important step to understanding crash logs is to Symbolicate them.
+The first and most important step to understanding crash logs is to symbolicate them.
 Symbolication replaces memory addresses with human-readable function names and line numbers.

 If you get crash logs off a device through Xcode's Devices window, then they will be symbolicated for you automatically after a few seconds.
 Otherwise you will need to symbolicate the .crash file yourself by importing it to the Xcode.
 Open the Xcode Devices window, select the device in question, drag the crash file to the left hand column, control-click the file you just added and select “Re-Symbolicate Log” from the menu.

-For more information on interpreting crash logs, see Understanding and Analyzing iOS Application Crash Reports technote and the Understanding Crash Reports on iPhone OS WWDC 2010 Session.
+For more information on interpreting crash logs, see the Understanding and Analyzing iOS Application Crash Reports technote and the Understanding Crash Reports on iPhone OS WWDC 2010 Session.

 Document Revision History

 Added comment for Apple Watch crash logs, and instructions on how to obtain App Store and TestFlight crash logs from Xcode.